-- Personnel listed on the Staffing Detail Form successfully complete additional courses; and/or, - New personnel are listed on the Staffing Detail Form. - 4.
-Planning, Training, and Exercises.
-The Sub-Recipient shall develop and maintain a Multi-Year Training and Exercise Plan ("MYTEP") that identifies a combination of exercises and associated training requirements that address priorities identified in the TEPW and builds from training gaps identified in the THIRA/SPR process.
+- New personnel are listed on the Staffing Detail Form. - 3.
+Training and Exercises.
+The Sub-Recipient shall develop and maintain a Multi-Year Training and Exercise Plan (MYTEP) that identifies a combination of exercises and associated training requirements that address priorities identified in the TEPW and builds from training gaps identified in the county assessment process.